 Best dry senior dog food

-Wagg Complete Senior Chicken and Rice Dry Dog Food offers a complete and balanced meal that contains 100 per cent natural ingredients including chicken, rice, and gravy.
-Including glucosamine and chondroitin alongside fish oils to help promote mobile and supple joints.
+Wagg Complete Senior Chicken and Rice Dry Dog Food offers a complete and balanced meal that contains 100 per cent natural ingredients, including chicken, rice and gravy.
+It also includes glucosamine and chondroitin alongside fish oils to help promote mobile and supple joints.
 It also contains an extract from the yucca plant to help reduce flatulent odours.

 Pros